nielsgl/colbert-server/README.md

 - Optional archive extraction flow for offline usage.
 - Caches ColBERT queries for fast, repeated lookups.
 - Exposes a simple `/api/search` endpoint for programmatic access.
+- Ships with a `doctor` command that validates Torch/FAISS installs before the 13 GB download.

 ## Installation